-Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in the market prices and consists of three types of risk; interest rate risk, other currency risk and price risk.
+Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in the market prices and consists of three types of risk: interest rate risk, other currency risk and price risk.

 - (i) Interest rate risk arises because of changes in market interest rates.
 The Company's cash is subject to minimal risk of changes in value. - (ii) Currency risk arises because of changes in foreign exchange rates.
 The currency risk in the US subsidiary is immaterial. - (iii) Price risk arises from the possibility that changes in the price of the Company's portfolio investments will result in changes in carrying value.
-If the market values of portfolio investments classified as held for trading increased or decreased by 5%, with all other variables held constant, this would have resulted in an increase or decrease in net income (loss) of approximately \$58,000 for the year ended December 31, 2020.
+If the market values of portfolio investments increased or decreased by 5%, with all other variables held constant, this would have resulted in an increase or decrease in net income (loss) of approximately \$12,700 for the year ended December 31, 2021.

-Notes to Consolidated Financial Statements Years Ended December 31, 2020 and 2019 (Expressed in Canadian Dollars)
+Notes to Consolidated Financial Statements Years Ended December 31, 2021 and 2020 (Expressed in Canadian Dollars)

-9. Financial Risk Factors (continued)
+10. Financial Risk Factors (continued)